wp-plugins/post-avatar/readme.txt

 == Changelog ==
+= 1.5.1 =
+(02/04/2013)
+* Fixed: Improved SEO for alt tag by removing titles with dashes.
+Now uses escaped text.

 = 1.5 =
 (05/11/2012)
 * Fixed: Performance issue resulting in "Maximum execution time" errors or slow loading page or footer scripts not working properly.
 Bug was caused by missing image folder.